Esri/i3s-spec/docs/1.7/materialDefinitionInfo.cmn.md

 Materials describe how a feature or a set of features is to be rendered, including shading and color.
 The following table provides the set of attributes and parameters for the `type`: `standard` material.

+Part of [sharedResource](sharedResource.cmn.md) that is deprecated with 1.7.

 ### Related:

 [cmn::materialDefinition](materialDefinition.cmn.md)